 - Transparency: The immutable digital ledger records the transactions and makes them visible to everyone.

 - Anonymous: No KYC requirement (sharing of personal or financial details) enhances data privacy.

 Stellar’s fundamental design can replace the outdated international transaction systems.
 Furthermore, the blockchain-powered payment platform has proved to be simple, fast, secure, cost-efficient, and transparent.
-Know more about the optimistic XLM predictions are presenting the crypto community with a reason to rejoice.
+Know more about the optimistic Stellar price prediction presenting the crypto community with a reason to rejoice.
 All these functionalities make Stellar a promising solution for transforming traditional cross-border payments.